top of page

 m1903 Springfield

 Right - This Airborne trooper wears the M42 jump suit, if you look really closely you can just make out the 509th PIR insignia painted on the side.
-So he was a member of the 101st, so that rules out any myths that these were not given to members of the 101st.
+So he was a member of the 101st, which rules out any myths that these were not given to members of the 101st.
 Another interesting point to note is that he carries a leather binocular case, so a nice addition to carry should you opt to carry this unusual weapon.
 He has rigger pouches on his belt, but I would imagine that most would have worn the usually rifle belt.

 Untitled.jpg